Nikon Z9

 The Nikon Z9 is a flagship full-frame mirrorless camera produced by Nikon.
 The camera was announced on October 28, 2021.
 It is the eighth Z-mount camera body and the sixth full-frame Z-mount body.

-When launched, Nikon used the marketing slogan: “Unstoppable.”

 Image sensor and processor

 The Z9 has the same 45.7 MP resolution as the Z7 and Z7II cameras, but uses a much faster stacked CMOS sensor which improves autofocus and continuous shooting performance.

 The Z9 introduced the EXPEED 7 image processor, which provides an improvement of 10 times over the image processing speed of the EXPEED 6 predecessor, which was used in the previous Nikon full-frame Z6II and Z7II cameras.
-The continuous shooting capabilities of the Z9 significantly exceed those of Nikon's previous Nikon D6 while providing more than double the resolution.
+The continuous shooting capabilities of the Z9 significantly exceed those of Nikon's previous flagship camera, the Nikon D6, while providing more than double the resolution.
 The Z9 is the first Nikon Z camera to support 8K video, which can be recorded internally at 60 fps in 12-bit N-RAW.

 The Z9 is the first flagship full-frame camera without a mechanical shutter.

 Lenses

 The Z9 uses the Nikon Z-mount, developed by Nikon for its mirrorless digital cameras.

-Nikon F-mount lenses can be used, with various degrees of compatibility, via the Nikon FTZ (F-to-Z) and FTZ II mount adapters.
+Nikon F-mount lenses can be used, with various degrees of compatibility, via the Nikon FTZ (F-to-Z) and FTZ II mount adapters, although the FTZ II allows for easier vertical shooting.